top of page

 A Lover of Wisdom

-I am originally from Valencia, Spain, but my passion for knowledge led me to leave my beautiful coastal hometown in my teens, to complete my education in the UK.
+I am originally from Valencia, Spain, but my passion for knowledge very quickly led me to move and study abroad.
 My expertise lies within Early Modern Studies: I graduated with a first-class honours bachelor's degree in Hispanic Studies from The University of Manchester; my MA and PhD in Luso-Hispanic Cultural and Intellectual History were fully funded by The University of Manchester and The University of Nottingham.
-Hence, I also have ongoing proven experience in Language Studies and Publishing
+I am currently combining my scholarly work from UCL and the REA with non-profit literary publishing from the Hindawi Foundation.

 I have presented and continued to present my work widely, and my best (hopefully) through publication in original and in translation.
 In October 2018, I was commissioned by Editorial Austral to produce an edited anthology of premodern poetry by women publishing in several language traditions, in Spanish translation, within a five-part anthology series on women's poetry from Sappho to the twentieth century.
 Drawing on my doctoral findings, El canto de la décima Musa: Poesías del Renacimiento y el Barroco (Barcelona, 2020) showcases a representative corpus by four sixteenth-century and four seventeenth-century leading poets, whose work was originally published in English, French, Italian, Latin, Portuguese, and Spanish.
 The anthology appeared along with Grecorromanas: Lírica superviviente de la Antigüedad clásica and Gacelas de arena: Poesías árabes de la Edad de Oro, edited and translated by Aurora Luque and Margarida Castells Criballés, respectively.
 A sample is available under 'News & Resources'.
 In addition to my research-led ones, I have a significant number of publications, relating to the field of Spanish Language Studies, based on four modern Hispanic novels and three films.
 This material can be found at dolanguages.com.
-Likewise, my non-fiction children's books will soon become available at hindawi.org, both in the English original and in (Arabic, Portuguese, and Spanish) translation.
+Likewise, some of my non-profit children's books -- original works, for the Discover It All series, and adaptations of world classics in English -- are now available at booktime.org.

 Let’s Work Together